| This study of the Rosario

 opinion creators in the local society; in addition, the most relevant

 activities and sectors had to be represented.
+Workshop with local actors.
+A workshop for the

 presentation of the Report drawn by the working team on the basis of